Dimers and Imaginary geometry: Continuum windings and GFF

 where $\hg^0$ is a GFF with Dirichlet boundary conditions on $D$ and $u_{(D,x)}$ is defined as in \cref{E:uDx,R:rough_everywhere}.
 When the boundary is rough everywhere, the above convergence should be viewed up to a global constant in $\R$. \end{thm}

-In fact, the coupling between $(\cT, \hg)$ defined above has the same distribution as the imaginary geometry coupling of \cref{thm:coupling_intro}.
-In particular, we recover the fact that $h$ is measurable with respect to $\cT$ (which was already a consequence of \cite{Dub1}).
-In fact we prove a joint convergence to this pair in \cref{thm:jt_conv}.
-The explicit construction of the GFF in terms of $\cT$ which comes from the above result is in our opinion quite simple and in particular has the advantage that it is suited for taking scaling limits, as will be apparent in the proof of the main theorem.
+\begin{remark} The coupling defined above between $\cT$ and $\hg$ is in fact the imaginary geometry coupling of \cref{thm:coupling_intro}.
+In particular this result recovers the fact that $\hg$ is measurable with respect to $\cT$, furthermore providing a fairly explicit construction.
+It was already proved in \cite{Dub1} that actually both $\cT$ and $\hg$ are measurable with respect to each other and a little known fact is that Section 8.1 in that paper already sketches an explicit construction of the field as a function of the tree which is however different from our own.
+Note also that the construction in \cite{Dub1} was also conceived as an analogue to Temperley's bijection. \end{remark}

 The rest of this section is dedicated to the proof of \cref{T:winding_continuum}.
-The general strategy is to first study the $k$-point function $ \E[\prod h_t(x_i)]$ and to only integrate them at the last step to obtain moments of the integral of $h_t$ against test functions.
+The general strategy is to first study the $k$-point functions $ \E[\prod h_t(x_i)]$ and to only integrate them at the last step to obtain moments of the integral of $h_t$ against test functions.
 The advantage of working with the $k$-point function is that it only depends on $k$ branches of the tree, which we know how to sample using \cref{prop:Wilson_cont}.
-The first step is therefore to obtain a precise understanding of the behaviour of the winding under conformal maps, which is done in \cref{sec:image-wind}.
-Given that, the existence of $\lim_{t \to \infty}\E[\prod h_t(x_i)]$ follows from relatively simple distortion arguments and is proved in \cref{lem:quantitative_two_pt}.
-This essentially shows that $\lim h_t$ exists in the sense of moments.
-To identify the limit, we again use the behaviour of the winding under conformal maps to show that the conditional expectation of $\lim h_t$ given some tree branches agrees with the imaginary geometry definition (\cref{sec:conf_kpoint,sec:IG}).
-The uniqueness in imaginary geometry concludes.
-Finally, \cref{S:generaldomain} covers the extension from the disc to general smooth domains, which is essentially an application of \cref{sec:image-wind}, and \cref{S:cont_conv_H} upgrades the convergence from finite dimensional marginals to $H^{-1-\eta}$ using the moment bounds derived earlier.
+The existence of $\lim_{t \to \infty}\E[\prod h_t(x_i)]$ will follow from relatively simple distortion arguments and is proved in \cref{lem:quantitative_two_pt}.
+This essentially shows that $\lim h_t$ exists in the sense of moments (in particular this does not rely on Imaginary Geometry yet).

-Let us note that it would be interesting to be able to compute $\lim_{t \to \infty}\E[\prod h_t(x_i)]$ directly as it would provide an alternate self-contained construction of the imaginary geometry coupling.